webplatform/docs/svg/tutorials/smarter_svg_overview/index.md

 </syntaxhighlight>

 The '''use''' tag can be a bit mystifying at first.
-It's not simply a copy of the object it points to, but a ''deep'' reference.
-That means any changes made to the prototype '''circle''' or '''radialGradient''' components within the '''defs''' appears dynamically wherever a
-'''use''' tag references them.
+It's not simply a copy of the object it points to, but a ''deep reference''.
+Any changes made to the prototype '''circle''' or '''radialGradient''' components appears dynamically wherever a '''use''' tag references them.
 Despite this flexibility, you can't redefine any of the referenced object's attributes.
 But you can add optional presentation attributes that aren't already defined there.

 Since the '''use''' and its target element are placed in different parts of the document tree, CSS style sheets that ordinarily apply to the target do not automatically cascade to the '''use'''.
-However, you can apply CSS separately to the '''use'''.
-This example applies the same style sheet based on the '''id''' of the target, and the
-'''class''' of any '''use''' that references it:
+However, you can apply CSS separately to the '''use''' element.
+This example applies the same style sheet based on the '''id''' of the target, and the '''class''' of any '''use''' that references it:

 <syntaxhighlight lang="xml">
 <style>